a2driano/AccountReplenishment/README.md

-# AccountReplenishment
+# Account Replenishment
 Technologies used: Java, Spring MVC, Spring Security, Spring Data JPA, Pagination, Hibernate, MySQL, JPA/JSTL, jQuery, Tomcat.

---- After start application, you can fill the DB data from resources/Fill_DB.SQL (and change "hibernate.hbm2ddl.auto" in RootContextCofig to "validate")---
+--- After start application, you can fill the DB data from: resources/Fill_DB.SQL (and change "hibernate.hbm2ddl.auto" in RootContextCofig to "validate")---

 System of replenisment of balance users from DB.